 MARCEL LAJOS (LAJKO) BREUER, FAIA (1902-1981)

 Born in Pecs, Hungary, Marcel Breuer set off for Vienna in 1920 to study art but disliked the atmosphere at the Vienna Academy of Fine Arts.
-His next move in 1921 was to the Bauhaus School in Weimer, Germany, founded by Walter Gropius.
-Bauhaus was known for combining the teaching of the arts and architecture as a profession and as a lifestyle.
+In 1921 we went to the Bauhaus School in Weimer, Germany, founded by Walter Gropius.
+Bauhaus was known for wholistic teaching of the arts and architecture both as a profession and as a lifestyle.

 Herbert Beckhard joined Breuer as an associate in 1956 and became his partner and design coordinator in 1964.
 Breuer established a European office of Marcel Breuer and Associates in 1964 and moved his main office to New York in 1966.
 Beckhard and Breuer collaborated on projects in Europe and the United States, including the Washington headquarters of the Department of Housing and Urban Development, the University of Massachusetts Campus Center in Amherst and the Strom Thurmond Federal Office Building and Courthouse in Columbia SC.

 Breuer was one of the most influential teachers and architects of the Modern movement in America.
 His most renowned works include St. John's Abbey in Collegeville MN (1953), the UNESCO World Headquarters in Paris (1955-58, in conjunction with Pier Luigi Nervi and Bernard Zehrfuss), the IBM Research Center in La Gaude, France (1960-62), the Whitney Museum of American Art in New York City (1964-66), and the Armstrong Rubber Company Headquarters in West Haven, Connecticut (1968-70).